Mumbai vs Delhi: Which is Better to Visit in 2026?

 This really depends on where you want to go after.
 India is a large country and Mumbai and Delhi are 1151 km apart from each other, two hours by plane.
 Delhi is in northern India while Mumbai is in the south-west.

-If you want to explore India’s golden triangle (Delhi-Agra-Jaipur), Rajasthan, the Himalayan region, or if you are traveling onto Nepal, Delhi is better.
+Delhi is better if you want to explore India’s Golden Triangle (Delhi-Agra-Jaipur), Rajasthan, the Himalayan region, or if you are travelling onto Nepal.

-If you plan to visit Goa, Tamil Nadu, Kerala, Kolkata or anywhere else in south India, or travel onwards to Sri Lanka, Mumbai is better.
+Mumbai is better if you plan to visit Goa, Tamil Nadu, Kerala, Kolkata, anywhere in south India, or Sri Lanka.

 Delhi is in-land, a jumping off point for exploring Rajasthan and the lower Himalayas.
 Mumbai is on the Arabian sea.
 It has beaches, and it’s easy to explore other coastal areas like Goa and Kerala from Mumbai.